arpo/mKit/memory-bank/progress.md

 -   Initial project setup and core pattern definition complete.
 -   Mantine UI library integrated with default dark theme.
+-   GCP deployment pipeline established and automated via `npm run deploy`.
 -   Ready for feature development using the established structure, patterns, and Mantine components.

 ## Known Issues

--   None currently identified related to the setup.
+-   None currently identified related to the setup or deployment.